 Learn the fundamentals of knife making by making one from scratch!

 NOTE: THIS WORKSHOP TAKES PLACES IN TWO SESSIONS.
-THE FIRST SESSION BEGINS AT THE DATE/TIME LISTED ON THE EVENT LISTED BELOW.
+THE FIRST SESSION BEGINS AT THE DATE/TIME LISTED ON THE EVENT LISTED IN THE CALENDAR.
 THE SECOND SESSION WILL BEGIN AT THE SAME TIME ON THE SAME DAY OF THE FOLLOWING WEEK.

 In this workshop, you’ll learn the fundamentals of knife making in two 4 hour sessions.
 This workshop is focused on the reductive (or stock-removal) technique of knife making.
-If you’re interested in forging your own knife, check out our Forge a Custom Knife workshop.
+If you’re interested in forging your own knife, which is knife making centered around “red hot metal, hammers, and anvils, check out our Forge a Custom Knife workshop.